-The Medicine Highlands lies within the volcanic caldera of the largest shield volcano in North America.
-The Medicine Highlands encompasses over 200 square miles and is one of North America's most unique geological areas.
+The Medicine Highlands lie within the volcanic caldera of the largest shield volcano in North America.
+The Medicine Highlands encompass over 200 square miles and is one of North America's most unique geological areas.
 It includes the Glass Mountain Obsidian Flow and Medicine Lake.
 The lake has no known outlets, yet the water remains clean and clear.
-The Medicine Highlands and Medicine Lake are the Modoc Forests most visited area and includes 5 developed campgrounds and the Door Knob Snowmobile Park with connections to over 200 miles of the Tri-Forest Snowmobile Trail System.
+The Medicine Highlands and Medicine Lake are the Modoc National Forest's most visited area and includes 5 developed campgrounds and the Door Knob Snowmobile Park with connections to over 200 miles of the Tri-Forest Snowmobile Trail System.

 Devil's Garden Ranger District

 The Devil's Garden Ranger District lies in the heart of the Modoc Plateau.
 The Modoc Plateau is a mile-high expanse of lava flows with cinder cones, juniper flats, pine forests, and seasonal lakes.
 The plateau is thought to have been formed approximately 25 million years ago.
 The name Devil's Garden was given to the area when the first European settlers traveled to this region in the 1800's.
 In contrast, the Native people called the area, "The Smiles of Gods".

 In the spring, after the snow melt, the rocky Devil's Garden produces a veritable carpet of wild pink pansies, pink and red owl clover, yellow primroses and pink shooting stars.
 Purple lupine, yellow mules ear and the shiny green leaves of manzanita complete the rainbow of color that lasts well into the summer.